This is an update of a review previously published in 2019.

 We included randomised controlled trials comparing pregabalin with placebo or an alternative antiepileptic drug as an add-on for people of any age with drug-resistant focal epilepsy.
 Double-blind and single-blind trials were eligible for inclusion.
 The primary outcome was 50% or greater reduction in seizure frequency; secondary outcomes were seizure freedom, treatment withdrawal for any reason, treatment withdrawal due to adverse effects, and proportion of individuals experiencing adverse effects.

 We rated the overall risk of bias in the included studies as low or unclear due to the possibility of publication bias and lack of methodological details provided.
+We assessed all the studies to be at a high risk of funding bias as they were all sponsored by Pfizer.
 We rated the certainty of the evidence as very low to moderate using the GRADE approach.